OPEN FRAME MONITOR

 Engineering & Procurement FAQ

-Reference drawings and interface notes are typically shared once basic scope is confirmed.
-NDA can be arranged before detailed information is exchanged.
+Reference drawings, outline dimensions, and interface notes are typically shared after the basic project scope is confirmed.
+If enclosure information is confidential, NDA can be arranged before detailed files are exchanged.

 Early-stage equipment projects often start this way.
-A target size, mounting concept, and preferred interface are usually enough to begin.
+A target screen size, cut-out reference, controller model, preferred interface, or short description of the use conditions is usually enough for a first-pass review.

 CONTACT